 2011: Harry Potter and the Deathly Hallows: Part 2

 The final installment of the Harry Potter series was a bittersweet moment for fans.
 Yes, the adventures of Harry, Ron, and Hermione reached an inevitable end, but at least it was a satisfying one, equal parts thrilling, visually stimulating, and touching.
-The only question that remains (and will never be unanimously answered) is whether the movies were better than the books.

 2012: The Avengers